Understanding the "Content Lifecycle" and how to master it

 After a clear workflow is settled, the content creators can get to work.
 In an ideal case, the creators would take the specific target audience into account while working, resulting in a piece of personalized content which is what everyone is striving for nowadays.
-The huge impact of content creation is evident in recent statistics which show content creation is 3 times more efficient than outbound marketing.
-Additionally 56% of businesses worldwide intend to spend more on content creation.
+The huge impact of content creation is evident, according to recent research, showing that content marketing creates three times more leads at a 62% lower cost than traditional outbound marketing.
+Additionally, 56% of businesses worldwide intend to spend more on content creation.

 In cases where content has even a higher significance like e-commerce platforms or media companies, a bulk of the operation may be handled by AI through what is called Intelligent Content.

 In addition to the management team which oversees the process, content requires management technology.
 Management technology is necessary in efficiently handling content in all stages: it offers a platform to create, revise, publish, refine, and preserve content of any form.
 The technology is usually referred to as CMS, short for Content Management System.